-In its decision of 25 June 2008, the 13th Senate of the Higher Administrative Court of North Rhine-Westphalia reached a decision on the prohibition of call advertising.
+The 13th Senate of the Higher Administrative Court of North Rhine-Westphalia (NRW) issued a decision on June 25, 2008, regarding the prohibition of unsolicited telemarketing calls.

-The applicant - a telecommunications company - provides forwarding services to companies offering value-added services for a fee.
-Using telephone computers, the company called telephone subscribers and informed them via an automated announcement that they had won a prize.
-For further information, they had to press a certain key on the telephone set.
-In this case, a connection to a chargeable value-added service under a 0900 number was established.
+The applicant – a telecommunications company – provides forwarding services to companies offering fee-based value-added services.
+Using automated dialers, the company called telephone subscribers and informed them via an automated message that they had won a prize.
+For further information, a specific key on the telephone was to be pressed.
+In this case, a connection to a fee-based value-added service under a 0900 number was established.
 Numerous consumers complained to the Federal Network Agency because they were affected by unwanted advertising and even the blocking of 0900 numbers was being circumvented.
-The Federal Network Agency therefore banned the company from making advertising calls and from forwarding calls to 0900 numbers by keystroke by decision of 22 February 2008.
-The company appealed against this decision to the Federal Network Agency.
-Its emergency application was rejected by the Cologne Administrative Court in a decision of 18 April 2008.
-The appeal of the company against this decision was now rejected by the Higher Administrative Court in the above-mentioned decision.
+Consequently, the Federal Network Agency, by decision dated February 22, 2008, prohibited the company from making advertising calls and from forwarding calls to 0900 numbers via key press.
+The company lodged an objection against this decision with the Federal Network Agency.
+Its urgent application was rejected by the Cologne Administrative Court in a decision dated April 18, 2008.
+The Higher Administrative Court has now dismissed the company's appeal against this decision with the aforementioned ruling.

-In its reasoning, it essentially stated: The unwanted advertising calls violated the Unfair Competition Act.
-It was to be assumed that advertising using automatic calling machines constituted unreasonable harassment if the addressees did not give their consent.
-The forwarding by keystroke violated the Telecommunications Act, as the company had initiated unauthorised collect calls.
-The company was also the correct addressee for the measures of the Federal Network Agency.
+In its reasoning, it essentially stated: The unsolicited advertising calls violated the Act Against Unfair Competition.
+It was to be assumed that advertising using automated calling machines constituted an unreasonable nuisance if the recipients' consent was not obtained.
+The forwarding by key press violated the Telecommunications Act, as the company had initiated impermissible reverse-charge calls.
+The company was also the correct addressee for the Federal Network Agency's measures.

-The order of the Higher Administrative Court is unappealable.
+The decision of the Higher Administrative Court is final and not subject to appeal.

-Source: Press release of the Higher Administrative Court of North Rhine-Westphalia (NRW) of 25.6.2008,
+Source: Press Release of the Higher Administrative Court of North Rhine-Westphalia (NRW) of June 25, 2008,

 Goldberg Attorneys at Law, Wuppertal-Solingen 2008